“I need to get in shape!” “I don’t want to feel like slave to work anymore.” “I want to be a happier and more balanced person.”

 In pursuing your goals, if you find that that you are not able to complete a particular step along the path to your goal, take a closer look at it.
 It is possible that the step was too big, so do not be afraid to break it down further and go from there.
 It could also be that the step was not SMART from the start.
 See if you can rework it to make it one you can tackle.

 Learning goal setting skills takes practice, but can be invaluable in helping you do those things you have been avoiding or “just don’t seem to get to” and feel a sense of accomplishment.
-Consider consulting with a CBT therapist if you think therapy may be helpful for you in reaching your goals.
+Finding the right therapist can be difficult; consider consulting with a CBT therapist if you think therapy may be helpful for you in reaching your goals.